 8 Recovery Gear Items You Should Carry In Your UTV

-I like to think that if your not put your recovery gear to work while you are out playing in your side by side then you are not having enough fun.
-Personally I like to push my machine to see what it and myself are capable of.
+I like to think that if you do not put your recovery gear to work while you are out playing in your side by side then you are not having enough fun.
+Personally, I like to push my machine to see what it and myself are capable of.
 But that comes at a price, sometimes I need to make use of my recovery gear.

 Here is a list of all the recovery gear that I carry in my UTV at all times.
 My High Lift Jack crapped the bed so I will be buying a new one to replace it.

-- Winch – In my opinion this is definitely a must have for any side by side.
+- Winch – In my opinion, this is definitely a must-have for any side-by-side.
 My winch has gotten me out of so many pickles that would have otherwise left me stranded (yes, I occasionally ride alone).
-When you are buying a winch it is good rule of thumb to buy one that is rated for around 3 times the weight of your machine (find the weight of over 200 machines here).
+When you are buying a winch it is a good rule of thumb to buy one that is rated for around 3 times the weight of your machine (find the weight of over 200 machines here).
 This is a common mistake that many people make, thinking that their machine only weighs 1500 pounds so that is how big of a winch they need.
-Personally I’ve never had any issues with the Champion Power Equipment 4500lb Winch on my Teryx and it is relatively easy on the pocket book as well.
+Personally, I’ve never had any issues with the Champion Power Equipment 4500lb Winch on my Teryx and it is relatively easy on the pocketbook as well.

 - Snatch Block – Snatch blocks are super handy to have when winching yourself out.
 With just one snatch block you double the amount of pulling power that your winch has as well as reduce strain on your winch motor and gears.
 You can also get really crafty with snatch blocks and pull yourself in different directions.

 - Shovel and Pick Axe – This is another thing that I don’t hit the trails without.
-Sometimes you need to dig yourself out of a hole or widen the trail and a shovel and pick axe comes in handy.
-Hi-Lift makes a great multi purpose tool that includes a shovel, sledge hammer, pick axe and axe head that comes in a handy carry bag.
+Sometimes you need to dig yourself out of a hole or widen the trail and a shovel and pick axe can come in handy.
+Hi-Lift makes a great multi-purpose tool that includes a shovel, sledgehammer, pick axe, and axe head that comes in a handy carry bag.

-- Tow Strap/ Tow Rope – Whether your towing or need to pull or be pulled out of a sticky situation a tow strap or tow rope is another essential item I always carry in my side by side.
-In fact I always carry 2 tow straps one large 30000lb tow strap and a smaller 20000lb tow strap and yes I’ve had to use both before.
+- Tow Strap/ Tow Rope – Whether you’re towing or need to pull or be pulled out of a sticky situation a tow strap or tow rope is another essential item I always carry in my side by side.
+In fact, I always carry 2 tow straps one large 30000lb tow strap and a smaller 20000lb tow strap and yes I’ve had to use both before.

-- Hi Lift Jack – Hi Lift Jacks are one of the most handy tools that you can carry on your side by side.
-Not only can it be used to jack yourself up and change a tire, it can be used as a come along or used to jack yourself up and move your side by side over and out of ruts.
-Remember though, high lift jacks can be dangerous and are prone to kick out, an off road base will help with that.
+- Hi-Lift Jack – Hi-Lift Jacks are one of the handiest tools that you can carry on your side-by-side.
+Not only can it be used to jack yourself up and change a tire, but it can also be used as a come-along or used to jack yourself up and move your side-by-side over and out of ruts.
+Remember though, high-lift jacks can be dangerous and are prone to kick out, an off-road base will help with that.

 9 Recommended Spare Parts To Carry In Your UTV